Time of Christ's burial

 "it was day of preparation, and Sabbath was lighting upon"

-Therefore when Luke states "Sabbath was lighting upon," he means that it was becoming daylight, or dawn.
 It was becoming MORNING when Christ was finally buried, not evening as most people believe.
 Yeshua/Jesus had to be buried before morning because our Messiah is the Passover lamb, and the requirement was that any part left of the Passover lamb had to be buried or burned before daybreak.

 Exodus 34:25